-Upon assembly the DLM is brought into place, after which an inner lip-weld is sealed (Fig. 7).
+Upon assembly the DLM is brought into place, after which an inner lip-weld is sealed (Figure 7).
 Then the Connector Cap is screwed into position, and a second upper inconel lip weld seals up the entire flow circuit.

 Finally, the Tungsten Ring is inserted and rotated, where the spring loaded system keeps it locked in place.

-Fig. 7 shows a cross section of the assembly with the flow regions identified.
-To prevent internal leakage between the inlet and outlet coolant circuits, two crushable graphite seals are used.
+Figure 7 shows a cross section of the assembly with the flow regions identified.
+To prevent internal leakage between the inlet and outlet coolant circuits, two crushable graphite seals are used in addition to tight dimensional tolerances in the relevant regions.
 The seals are integral to the DLM so new ones are always used in the event of a DLM replacement.
-A third potential leakage path through the threaded section is sealed by the screwing action of the connector cap, which provides a large force pressing two flat surfaces together in a tight fit, located above the threads.